contentstack/app-sdk-docs/README.md

 #### frame.updateDimension({height?, width?}) ⇒ [Promise](#external_Promise)

-This method updates the extension dimension on the Contentstack UI.
-If the dimension is not provided, it will update the dimension of the extension to the dimension of the content.
+This method updates the extension dimensions on the Contentstack UI.
+If the dimensions are not provided, it will update the dimensions of the extension to the dimensions of the content.

 **Kind**: instance method of [frame](#frame)